temporalio/temporal/CONTRIBUTING.md

 cd $GOPATH/src/github.com/temporalio/temporal
 ```

-## Dependency management

-Dependencies are recorded in `Gopkg.toml` and managed by dep.
-If you're not
-familiar with dep, read the [docs](https://golang.github.io/dep/).
-The Makefile
-will call `install-dep.sh` to install dep on Mac or Linux.
-You can use this
-script directly, but it will be run automatically with  `make` commands.
-To
-check dependencies, run `dep ensure`.

 ## Licence headers

 This project is Open Source Software, and requires a header at the beginning of